VA Chapter Benefits

 Montgomery GI Bill® - Selected Reserve (Chapter 1606)

-An education program that provides up to 36 months of education benefits to members of the Selected Reserve.
+The Montgomery GI Bill® - Selected Reserve (Chapter 1606) education program provides up to 36 months of education benefits to members of the Selected Reserve.
 You may be considered an eligible reservist or National Guard member if:

 - After June 30, 1985, you signed a six-year obligation to serve in the Selected Reserve, AND